 Histories

 A selection of writings on aspects of Scottish jazz history by contributors to the Scottish Jazz Archive.
-Where every effort is made to verify locations and dates referred to, any personal views and opinions remain those of the authors and do not necessarily reflect those of the SJA:
+Where every effort is made to verify locations and dates referred to, any personal views and opinions remain those of the authors and do not necessarily reflect those of the SJA.
+The files open as electronic flip-books – should you wish to view a print-friendly version of any of the documents, please follow the URL provided on the cover page:

 Memoirs